ros2/design/articles/ros2_security_contexts.md

 In case of contexts, it is not inherently clear what best practices either package authors or users should employ to retain a composable and intuitive launchfile structure.
 E.g:
 Should authors parametrize context paths for each node as input arguments?
 Should users push namespaces of included launchfiles to separate contexts?

-Should the setting of security environment variables be discouraged from within launchfiles, limiting the use of simple static analysis of launchfiles combined with Node IDL for procedural context generation?
+To be sure though, the setting of security environment variables from within launchfiles should be discouraged, as this would restrict the use of static analysis of launchfiles combined with Node IDL for procedural context generation.

 ### Composable nodes in container

 Given that containers can be dynamic, where nodes can be added or removed at runtime, there is perhaps some question as to how containers should integrate with secure contexts.
-The most straightforward approach is perhaps only specifying the context wherever the container is first defined/launched, applying to the container participant, thus to all nodes/components inside that container.
+In roslaunch, the namespace in scope at the container's instantiation could be used to resolve the container's specified relative context path, thus to all nodes/components inside that container.
 This should be further deliberated when eventually extending the launch API for containers.

 ### Migration for RMW implementations